BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 ### Example

-The known predicate `verifiedBy` in CBOR diagnostic notation is `223(3)`, which in hex is `D8DF03`.
+The known value `verifiedBy` in CBOR diagnostic notation is `223(3)`, which in hex is `D8DF03`.
 The BLAKE3 sum of this sequence is:

 ~~~
 $ echo "D8DF03" | xxd -r -p | b3sum --no-names
 d59f8c0ffd798eac7602d1dfb15c457d8e51c3ce34d499e5d2a4fbd2cfe3773f
 ~~~

-Using the command line tool in the envelope reference implementation, we create an envelope with this known predicate as the subject and display the envelope's digest.
+Using the command line tool in the envelope reference implementation, we create an envelope with this known value as the subject and display the envelope's digest.
 The digest below matches the one above.

 ~~~
-$ envelope subject --known-predicate verifiedBy | envelope digest --hex
+$ envelope subject --known verifiedBy | envelope digest --hex
 d59f8c0ffd798eac7602d1dfb15c457d8e51c3ce34d499e5d2a4fbd2cfe3773f
 ~~~